 Dark circles and puffy eyes could be fixed with an allergy pill and a nap

 Before you run out to the store to buy every product promising to depuff your under-eye area, consider other causes that have nothing to do with your skin at all, such as seasonal allergies or lack of sleep.
 Joel Schlessinger, MD, board-certified dermatologist and RealSelf contributor recommends trying Claritin or Zyrtec, drinking more water, or heading to bed an hour earlier to clock more sleep.
 If your dark circles and puffiness aren’t improved by any of those suggestions, then he says a well-formulated and hydrating eye cream could help.
-Find out surprising causes of under eye circles.
+These are the 9 surprising causes of under eye circles.

 Try to avoid sleeping on your side

 Believe it or not, the way you sleep does have an effect on the smoothness of your skin.
 “Sleeping on your side presses your cheek into the pillow and causes the skin on your chest to be scrunched, creating new or reinforcing existing wrinkles,” warns Dr. Schlessinger.
 “Train yourself to sleep on your back as much as you can—it will keep skin as flat and smooth as possible.”